nervosnetwork/grants/Accepted-grants.md

 This page provides an overview of accepted grants.
 Please note that not all accepted grants have completed.
 All grant proposals and discussion threads can be found at  [Nervos Talk](https://talk.nervos.org/c/English/grants/).

 ## [Summa](https://summa.one/) - Bitcoin-spv ([github](https://github.com/summa-tx/bitcoin-spv))
 Bitcoin-spv is a low-level toolkit for working with Bitcoin from CKB and other blockchains.
 It supplies a set of pure functions that can be used to validate almost all Bitcoin transactions and headers, as well as higher-level functions that can evaluate header chains and transaction inclusion proofs.
 It also supplies a standardized JSON format for proofs.
-Currently off-chain proof (de)serialization is supported in Golang, Python, and JS.
+Currently off-chain proof (de)serialization is supported in Golang, Python, & JS.

 ## [Obsidian Labs](https://www.obsidians.io/) - CKB Studio ([GitHub](https://github.com/ObsidianLabs/CKB-Studio))
 CKB Studio is an IDE to develop CKB scripts on the [Nervos](http://nervos.io/)  blockchain.
 It includes: